 Promethazine is not used to treat anxiety before and after surgery.
 However, the use and dose for your child should be determined by the doctor (10).

 Despite its effectiveness in treating allergies, nausea, and vomiting in children and adults, Promethazine is only available as a prescription drug due to its ability to induce sleepiness.
-Instead, second-generation antihistamines, such as Loratadine (Claritin), Cetirizine (Zyrtec), and Fexofenadine (Allegra), are recommended over Promethazine for children with allergies due to fewer adverse effects (7), while Ondansetron (Zofran) is used as an antiemetic alternative in children aged four and up (8).
+Instead, second-generation antihistaminesiXA class of medications used to treat allergies by blocking the action of histamines (allergens). , such as Loratadine (Claritin), Cetirizine (Zyrtec), and Fexofenadine (Allegra), are recommended over Promethazine for children with allergies due to fewer adverse effects (7), while Ondansetron (Zofran) is used as an antiemetic alternative in children aged four and up (8).
 So, consult a pediatrician to determine when Promethazine can be prescribed for children.

 Infographic: More About Promethazine Suppositories For Children